CNA938: History

 Plans for the launch of NewsRadio 938 was announced alongside two new radio stations by then-Minister for Information and the Arts George Yeo in March 1998.
 The station would be a spin-off of One FM, which used to air news-heavy content.
 The launch date was set for 2 October 1998, with sampler programming beginning in mid-June.
 It would broadcast eighteen hours a day with news every 15 minutes, talk and some light instrumental music.
 Early on, NewsRadio 938 became one of George Yeo's pre-set radio stations, preferring it more than the BBC World Service, showing that there was potential for radio news.
 In September, it launched Midday Business.

 NewsRadio 938 rebranded as 938LIVE in 2005.
 24-hour broadcasts started on 1 January 2008.
 A number of a new programmes and a stronger focus on news were introduced later in 2015.

 On 6 November 2017, the station was relaunched as 938NOW, with a number of a new programmes and a stronger focus on news and lifestyle.

 In March 2019, in conjunction with the 20th anniversary of Mediacorp's television news channel Channel NewsAsia (CNA), it was announced that 93.8 would be rebranded as an extension of CNA to promote the network as a multi-platform brand.
-The station rebranded as CNA938 on 3 June 2019.
+The station rebranded as CNA938 on 3 June 2019.The radio station broadcasts news every hour and half-hour, with news summaries every hour at 15 and 45 minutes past the hour.
+However, starting in 2023, the broadcast time from Monday to Friday will be 22:00-07:00, while weekend broadcasts will remain unchanged.
+15 June 2025, the broadcast will switch to Sunday To Friday broadcasts of Channel News Asia's programming from 22:00-07:00.But Starting at The 29 June 2025，The Live streaming on CNA similarity board casting will be everyday 22:00-07:00, CNA 938 will also broadcast CNA TV content during the annual budget address, Singapore National Day Parade, Singapore National Day Rally, and other government-related events.